Grace-ngigi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule - prints result of POWER divide by DIVIDE 10-love_exponent_breath - print result of BREATH to the power of LOVE 11-binary_to_decimal - converts a number from base 2 to base 10
+9-divide_and_rule - prints result of POWER divide by DIVIDE 10-love_exponent_breath - print result of BREATH to the power of LOVE 11-binary_to_decimal - converts a number from base 2 to base 10 12-combinations - prints all possible combinations of two letters, except oo 13-print_float - prints a number with two decimal places 100-decimal_to_hexadecimal - converts a number from base 10 to base 16 101-rot13 - encodes and decodes text using the rot13 encryption